koskenni/pytwolc/docs/intro.rst

 Simplified two-level morphological model
 ========================================

-.. warning:: The PYTWOL program is still under development
+.. warning:: The PYTWOL program is still under development and so is this documentation

 ------------------------
 Changes since hfst-twolc